mdolab/pyoptsparse/paper/paper.md

 Sparse linear constraints can be directly supplied in a number of different formats, and pyOptSparse will automatically handle the assembly and conversion for each optimizer.
 For nonlinear constraints, the sparsity pattern of the constraint Jacobian $\nabla g(x)$ can be specified as well.

+# Statement of Need
+pyOptSparse is a fork of pyOpt [@Perez2012], and as the name suggests, its primary motivation is to support the use of sparse linear and nonlinear constraints in the context of gradient-based optimization.
+This sets itself apart from other optimization frameworks such as SciPy [@SciPy] and NLopt [@NLopt], which do not provide the same level of support for sparse constraints.
+NLopt does not support sparse Jacobians, either for linear or nonlinear constraints.
+While SciPy does support both, it does not allow for the Jacobians to be specified separately for each sub-block, since it treats the design vector as a single array.
+These frameworks also do not offer convenience features such as user-supplied optimization problem scaling, optimization hot-start, or post-processing utilities.
+Although pyOptSparse is a general optimization framework, it is tailored to gradient-based optimizations of large-scale problems with sparse constraints.

-pyOptSparse has been used extensively in the field of multidisciplinary design optimization (MDO).
+pyOptSparse has been used extensively in engineering applications, particularly in the field of multidisciplinary design optimization (MDO).
 Researchers have used it to perform aerodynamic shape optimization of aircraft wings [@Secco2019] and wind turbines [@Madsen2019], and aero-structural optimization of an entire aircraft [@Brooks2018]. pyOptSparse is also supported by OpenMDAO [@Gray2019], a popular Python framework for multidisciplinary analysis and optimization.
 Through OpenMDAO, pyOptSparse has been applied to problems such as low-fidelity aero-structural wing design [@Chauhan2020] and aeropropulsive optimization of a boundary-layer ingestion propulsor [@Gray2018].